 2000- PRESENT DAY

 In 2004 employees of Suburban EMS were recruited and trained to create our local strike team.
-This team consists of five members of our medical staff, whom are specially trained to handle any austere or hostile environment.
-Currently our strike team consists of all paramedics but EMT’s can join as well.
+This team consists of five members of our medical staff, who are specially trained to handle any austere or hostile environment.
+Currently, our strike team consists of all paramedics but EMTs can join as well.
 This team of people acts as a mobile emergency medical service that lends a hand where ever help is needed.
-Our strike team has assisted in evacuation of towns, relocating residents to a safe house or shelter, debris and wreckage clean up and provided medical attention to people in need.
-Our strike team has been deployed four times to major disaster areas from the past three destructive hurricanes; Katrina, Gustav, and Ike.
-The strike team is also helpful locally waiting on stand-by during the winter, in case of a major snow storm or ice storm.
+Our strike team has assisted in the evacuation of towns, relocating residents to a safe house or shelter, debris, and wreckage clean up, and provided medical attention to people in need.
+Our strike team has been deployed four times to major disaster areas during the past three destructive hurricanes; Katrina, Gustav, and Ike.
+The strike team is also helpful locally waiting on stand-by during the winter, in case of a major snowstorm or ice storm.

 In 2005, Suburban EMS signed an agreement to take over business management responsibilities for the Medic 9 Paramedic Services which led to a business merger in 2008.
 This move increased Suburban’s coverage area to include Tatamy, Pen Argyl, Bangor, East Bangor, Roseto, Forks Township (ALS ONLY), Washington Township, Plainfield Township (ALS ONLY), Portland (ALS ONLY) Upper Mount Bethel (ALS ONLY) and Lower Mount Bethel.

-Later, in April of 2011, Portland Ambulance Corps closed their doors and Suburban EMS was named the BLS and ALS provider for Portland and Upper Mt.
+Later, in April of 2011, Portland Ambulance Corps closed its doors and Suburban EMS was named the BLS and ALS provider for Portland and Upper Mt.
 Bethel.

 Today Suburban EMS has coverage responsibility for emergency services in 19 municipalities.
 We cover 232 square miles and serve a population exceeding 142,000 people.
-We have a combined total of 40 vehicles from ambulance to wheelchair vans and a Quick Response/ Command Vehicle at four locations in Northampton and Monroe Counties.
+We have a combined total of 40 vehicles from ambulances to wheelchair vans and a Quick Response/Command Vehicle at four locations in Northampton and Monroe Counties.
 We also carry a PUC license, which allows us to be able to transport patients to social functions.
-We pride ourselves by being a full service medical services and transportation provider.
-We perform requested stand-by’s for community functions and local community sporting events.
+We pride ourselves on being a full-service medical service and transportation provider.
+We perform requested standby’s for community functions and local community sporting events.
 We provide CPR and First Aid and Safety training for Police; Fire; Office Personnel; Boy Scouts and other organizations we serve, along with taking an active role in school public safety programs.

-Suburban EMS has proven to be a quality care service, durable mainstay of the communities we serve for the last 63 years.
-With quality management, dedication, and hard working employees, Suburban EMS will continue to be one the most reliable, flexible, easy to work with, industry leaders for years to come.
+Suburban EMS has proven to be a quality care service, a durable mainstay of the communities we serve for the last 63 years.
+With quality management, dedication, and hard-working employees, Suburban EMS will continue to be one the most reliable, flexible, easy to work with, industry leaders for years to come.